-Satire
+Satire:

-- A kind of writing which ridicules human weakness, vice, or folly in order to bring about social reform - The Canterbury Tales is often considered a satire of the three estates of the Middle Ages and the hypocrisy of the members of some of these groups. - 8.
-Students should then revisit their Extended Anticipatory Guide (Lesson 1-Resource 1.3) and SAUSD Common Core Unit or change their opinions making sure to use of the sentence stems.
+- A kind of writing which ridicules human weakness, vice, or folly in order to bring about social reform. - The Canterbury Tales is often considered a satire of the three estates of the Middle Ages and the hypocrisy of the members of some of these groups.

+8. Students should then revisit their Extended

+use of the sentence stems.

-Students Who Need Additional Support: Make sure
+Students Who Need Additional Support:

-Support:

-Make sure

-students stop at

-each paragraph

-to "chunk" the

-text.
-The

-Clarifying

-Bookmark

-sentence stems

-(Resource 2.3)

-will help to

-focus student

-responses to

-the text.
+Make sure students stop at each paragraph to "chunk" the text.
+The Clarifying Bookmark sentence stems (Resource 2.3) will help to focus student responses to the text.